-Zangba’s father, John Thomson, named Zangba after a 1920s ruling paramount chief from the Bassa African tribe, whose name means “all powerful and ruler of all.”
-While growing up, Zangba showed great signs of his namesake’s brave nature and was viewed as a very happy, calm and peaceful child.
+Zangba’s father, John Thomson, named Zangba after a paramount chief from the Bassa African tribe, whose name means “all powerful and ruler of all.”
+While growing up, Zangba showed great signs of his namesake’s brave nature, and was viewed as a very happy, calm, and peaceful child.

 I came from a very prominent political family that produced great men and women in my native country: My grandfather was a lawyer and a legislator in the government, and my father graduated from the University of Manheim, West Germany in the 1960s, became an economist and worked as Housing Supervisor for Bong Mining Company.”

-Descendants of freed Negro slaves and missionaries from the Baltimore, Maryland area, Zangba and Wade left their native land of Liberia, when Zangba was 8 years old, a few years prior to the Liberian Civil War.
+Being the offsprings of Nubians from Ancient Kemet, and descendants of freed Negro slaves and missionaries from the Baltimore, Maryland area, Zangba and Wade left their native land of Liberia when Zangba was only 8 years old, a few years prior to the Liberian Civil War.

-Zangba and Wade landed safely at JFK International Airport in New York, during one of the coldest winters ever, and while walking through the airport terminal, Zangba learned his first life lesson… riding an escalator.
-“I had no clue on how to get on the escalator,” says Zangba, “but after watching other passengers get on and off, I finally got the idea and understood what life was all about, and that is - you watch and you learn.”
+Zangba and Wade landed safely at JFK International Airport in New York, during one of the coldest winters ever.
+While walking through the airport terminal, Zangba learned his first life lesson… riding an escalator.
+“I had no clue on how to get on the escalator,” says Zangba, “but after watching other passengers get on and off, I finally got the idea and understood what life was all about, and that is, first and foremost, you watch and you learn.”

 Zangba and Wade moved into their mother’s studio apartment, located in a building across the street from the 165th street Bus Terminal, and a short block away from the Coliseum Mall.
-Everything looked foreign, but gradually Zangba’s habit of watching and learning helped him to adapt to his new concrete habitat, and like a sponge, he soaked up the raw essence of life in Jamaica-Queens.
-It was akin to leaving Africa and entering into New York's concrete jungle.
+Everything looked foreign, but gradually Zangba’s habit of watching and learning helped him adapt to his new concrete habitat, and like a sponge, he soaked up the raw essence of life in Jamaica-Queens.
+It was akin to leaving Africa and entering the concrete jungle of New York.

 But adjusting and becoming acclimated to this new environment, especially fitting in with his peers at school would be a bit more challenging.
 During his first day as a 4th grader at elementary school P.S.
 86, Zangba’s courage was tested.